Code-Institute-Submissions/the-ginger-trader/README.md

 - get a quote form

-On submission the form comes up with an error if it hasn't been filled in correctly (email address), or information is missing.
-The form doesn't get submit information anywhere so there is no feedback for a response.
+On submission the form comes up with an error if it hasn't been filled in correctly (email address), or if required information (name, email address and details in the text box) is missing.
+The form doesn't yet submit information anywhere so there is no feedback for a response.

 - responsiveness

 At every stage of the development process the responsiveness of the site has been checked (within gitpod and google inspect) as the grid structuring uses responsive parameters for display effectiveness i.e. the "what we do" and "testimonials" sections are displayed as a single column on mobile and as two columns for a medium screen width and four columns for a large screen width.
+The site has also been tested on different browsers e.g. Chrome, Firefox, IE.

 # deployment